• Skip to primary navigation

 Take the spoon out of the freezer and feel the consistency of the mix.
 Is it easy to rub on your skin?
 Or is it a little too soft?
 Add more wax to make the lotion bar harder or more oil to soften it.

-How cute is this flower shaped bar?
-It fits perfectly in this pretty Tiffany blue box.
+Wouldn't this lotion bar recipe make a perfect gift?
+How cute is this flower-shaped bar?
+It fits perfectly in this pretty Tiffany blue colored box.

-Wrap a few in parchment paper and some washi tape to give them out to your friends.
+Wrap a few of these solid lotion bars in parchment or pretty tissue paper, and some washi tape to give them out to your friends.

 I know they will love it!